SeisComP/seiscomp/doc/base/filter-grammar.rst

 .. py:function:: MIN(timespan)

-   Computes the minimum within the timespan preceeding the sample.
+   Computes the minimum within the timespan preceding the sample.

    :param timespan: The timespan to measure the minimum in seconds